-7. The chart "Expenditure from 2000 to 2020 of the DPAs with the most 'lead authority' cases" shows the annual expenses of each DPA, rather than the budgets allocated by governments.
+- 7. The chart "Expenditure from 2000 to 2020 of the DPAs with the most 'lead authority' cases" shows the annual expenses of each DPA, rather than the budgets allocated by governments.
 Figures for the UK, Luxembourg, Ireland, Germany (federal), and Nordrhein-Westfalen are taken from their annual accounts for each year.
 Figures for France's CNIL are taken from the French Government open data platform.
 UK budgets were taken from annual reports.
 The ICO first started to publish an annual report in 2004.
 Where UK budget is tracked from 2003-2020 and presented in Euro, the exchange rate from British Sterling to Euro in late December of each budget year has been applied.
-Where expenditure for 2019 and 2020 is not available, EDPB figures (note 4) are used.

-The ICO organigram on page 9 reproduces the ICO's own organigrams, which Brave obtained in response to a freedom
+Where expenditure for 2019 and 2020 is not available, EDPB figures (note 4) are used. - 8.
+The ICO organigram on page 9 reproduces the ICO's own organigrams, which Brave obtained in response to a freedom of information request to the ICO. - 9.
 Charts and figures do not include four DPAs that deal only with public sector data processing: the Agència Catalana de Protección de Dades (Catalan public sector), the Agencia Vasca de Protección de Datos (Basque public sector), Der Bayerische Landesbeauftragte für den Datenschutz (Bavarian public sector), and the European Data Protection Supervisor (EU institutions).
-Nor is the Žurnalistų etikos inspektoriaus tarnyba, which monitors data protection issues in the

-10. The tech specialist figure for Greece includes 5 new tech specialists who would have started already but for the
+Nor is the Žurnalistų etikos inspektoriaus tarnyba, which monitors data protection issues in the Lithuanian press, included in this report. - 10.
+The tech specialist figure for Greece includes 5 new tech specialists who would have started already but for the Covid-19 outbreak.